jacksonh1/pairk/docs/getting_started.rst

     for each k-mer at each position in the query IDR: for each homologous IDR:
-           for each k-mer in the homologous IDR: score the alignment of the two k-mers (with no gaps) store the score, position, and sequence of the best scoring homologous k-mer in DataFrames
+           for each k-mer in the homologous IDR: score the alignment of the homolog k-mer - query k-mer match (with no gaps) store the score, position, and sequence of the best scoring homologous k-mer

 2: k-mer conservation